About West Virginia Community Action Partnership, Inc.

 Community Action Impact in West Virginia

-For every $1 in CSBG funding, the CAAs leveraged $14.85 in other federal, state, and local funds.
+For every $1 in CSBG funding, the CAAs leveraged $14.98 in other federal, state, local, and private funds.